 1. Backup Failure

-Alice uses Bitcoin-Qt.
+Alice uses an old version of Bitcoin-Qt.
 Understanding the importance of backups, she created an encrypted wallet backup long ago and stored it in a safe place.
-After making dozens of transactions with Bitcoin-Qt, Alice's hard drive crashed.
+After making dozens of transactions with Bitcoin-Qt, Alice’s hard drive crashed.

 Alice bought a new hard drive and then re-installed Bitcoin-Qt on it.
 She then restored her wallet backup.
 To her horror, Alice discovered the restored wallet was empty.

 Explanation: Alice generated enough change addresses to overflow the original pool of 100.
 On the 100th spending transaction, Bitcoin-Qt moved Alice’s change (which happend to be her entire balance) into an address not in the backup.
 Restoring the backup only restored empty addresses.

 Recovery: Even if a hard drive can’t boot an operating system, individual files can still be recovered.
 Using data recovery tools, Alice may be able to salvage the Bitcoin-Qt wallet from the faulty hard drive, and with it her lost funds.

 - Count the number of manually-created addresses and spending transactions since your last backup.
 If this number is greater than about 80, back up again.
 Weekly backups might be enough for most users.

 - Set a very high value (e.g., 10,000) for the